Daniel-Gong/daniel-gong.github.io/_pages/cv.md

 Education
 =========

-* B.S. in Psychology, Tsinghua University, 2021 (expected)
+* BS in Psychology, Tsinghua University, 2021 （graduated with highest honors）
-* Ph.D in Experimental Psychology, University of Oxford, 2025 (expected)
+* PhD in Experimental Psychology, University of Oxford, 2025 (expected)

 Work experience
 ===============